sahamahmed/sahamahmed/README.md

 - 👋 Hi, I’m @sahamahmed

-- 🌱 I’m currently learning typescript
+- 🌱 MERN and Nextjs
 -
 - 📫 How to reach me ... sahamahmed70@gmail.com